-We will first review the definition and some basic properties of affine manifold and affine map.
-We refer the reader to page~215 of \cite{Mats}, page~231 of \cite{Vit} or page 141 of \cite{auslander} for more details. \begin{definition} Let $M$ be a differentiable manifold of real dimension $n$, if there is a coordinate cover $\{U_i,\,\phi_i;\, i\in I\}$ of M satisfying that, $\phi_{ik}=\phi_i\circ\phi_k^{-1}$ is a real affine transformation on $\mathbb{R}^n$, whenever $U_i\cap U_k$ is not empty, then we say that $\{U_i,\,\phi_i;\, i\in I\}$ is a real affine coordinate cover and defines a real affine structure on $M$.
-For the definition of holomorphic affine manifold we just replace the "real" by "holomorphic" and "$\mathbb{R}^n$" by "$\C^n$" in the definition of real affine manifold. \end{definition}
+We first review the definition of complex affine manifolds.
+One may refer to page~215 of \cite{Mats} for more details. \begin{definition} Let $M$ be a complex manifold of complex dimension $n$.
+If there is a coordinate cover $\{(U_i,\,\phi_i);\, i\in I\}$ of M such that $\phi_{ik}=\phi_i\circ\phi_k^{-1}$ is a holomorphic affine transformation on $\mathbb{C}^n$ whenever $U_i\cap U_k$ is not empty, then $\{(U_i,\,\phi_i);\, i\in I\}$ is called a complex affine coordinate cover on $M$ and it defines a holomorphic affine structure on $M$. \end{definition}

-The notion of holomorphic affine map will be essentially used in our proof of the global Torelli theorem.
-For affine maps we have the following theorem, which is a special case of Theorem 6.1 in \cite{KN}.
-We refer the reader to page 252-255 of \cite{KN} for the proof.

-\begin{thm} Let $M$ be a connected, simply connected real affine manifold with an analytic linear connection.
-Let $M'$ be an analytic manifold with a complete analytic linear connection.
-Then every real affine map $f_U$ of a connected open subset $U$ of $M$ into $M'$ can be uniquely extended to a holomorphic affine map $f$ of $M$ into $M'$. \end{thm}

-The above theorem only deals with the real analytic manifold and analytic linear connections.
-We have a holomorphic analog of Theorem \ref{KN}.

-\begin{thm} Let $M$ be a connected, simply connected holomorphic affine manifold and $M'$ be a complete holomorphic affine manifold.
-Then every holomorphic affine map $f_U$ of a connected open subset $U$ of $M$ into $M'$ can be uniquely extended to a holomorphic affine map $f$ of $M$ into $M'$. \end{thm}

-\begin{proof} Because both $M$ and $M'$ are holomorphic affine manifolds, they are naturally real affine manifolds.
-The map $f_U$ is automatically a real affine map.
-Then by using Theorem \ref{KN}, there exists a global real affine map

-which is an extension of $f_U$ to a map from $M$ to $M'$.
-We know that $f$ is real analytic on $M$ and holomorphic on $U$, so $f$ is globally holomorphic on $M$.
-For uniqueness, if a holomorphic affine map $g:\ M\rightarrow M'$ is another extension of $f_U$, then $g$ is holomorphic and $g=f$ on $U$, which implies $g=f$ on $M$. \end{proof}

-It is also easy to give a direct proof of this theorem by using the holomorphic affine structures following the proof of Theorem 6.1 in \cite{KN}.